 CNA maintains both claim and claim adjustment expense reserves as well as future policy benefit reserves for policyholder benefits for its Life & Group business.
 Claim and claim adjustment expense reserves consist of estimated reserves for long term care policyholders that are currently receiving benefits, including claims that have been incurred but are not yet reported.
-In developing the claim and claim adjustment expense reserve estimates for long term care policies, CNA's actuaries perform a detailed claim reserve review on an annual basis.
-The review analyzes the sufficiency of existing reserves for policyholders currently on claim and includes an evaluation of expected benefit utilization and claim duration.
+In developing the claim and claim adjustment expense reserve estimates for long term care policyholders that are currently receiving benefits, sincluding claims that have been incurred but are not yet reported.
+In developing the claim and claim adjustment expense reserve estimates for long term care policyholders currently on claim and includes an evaluation of expected benefit utilization and claim duration.
 In addition, claim and claim adjustment expense reserve estimates for structured settlement obligations.
 In developing the claim and claim adjustment expense reserve estimates for structured settlement obligations, CNA's actuaries review mortality experience on an annual basis.
-CNA's recorded claim and claim adjustment expense reserve setimates for structured settlement obligations, CNA's actuaries review mortality experience on an annual basis.
 CNA's recorded claim and claim adjustment expense reserves reflect management's best estimate after incorporating the results of the most recent reviews.

 CNA's most recent annual claim reserve reviews were completed in the third quarter of 2022.
 The long term care claim reserve review resulted in a \$25 million pretax reduction in reserves driven by a \$107 million favorable impact from the release of all remaining IBNR reserves established during 2020 and 2021 in response to the COVID-19 pandemic partially offset by an \$82 million unfavorable impact from higher claim severity, including utilization and cost of care inflation, than anticipated in the reserve estimates.
 The structured settlement claim reserve review resulted in a \$5 million pretax reduction in reserves due to discount rate assumption changes.
-CNA's 2021 annual claim reserve reviews were completed in the third quarter of 2021 resulting in a \$40 million pretax reduction in long term care reserves primarily due to lower claim severity than anticipated in the reserve estimates and a \$2 million pretax increase in the structured settlement claim reserves primarily due to lower discount rate assumptions and mortality assumption changes.
+CNA's 2021 annual claim reserve reviews were completed in the third quarter of 2021 resulting in a \$40 million pretax reduction in long term care reserves primarily due to lower claim severity than anticipated in the reserve estimates and a \$2 million pretax increase in the structured settlement claim reserves primarily due to lower discount rate assumption changes.